 The PA Act 511 module handles Mercantile, Business License, Business Privilege, OPT, Mercantile License and EMST.
 Licenses are printed, tax returns are computed on screen, cash transactions are handled, and reports are generated for the township and school district.
 History of these taxes and payments are tracked within the system using a business identifier.

 For North Carolina and Virginia, Keystone addresses the tax revenue needs of both counties and municipalities using our comprehensive and fully integrated Property Assessment Administration System (PAAS) suite.
-When deployed to its fullest extent, PAAS integrates the functions of the Register of Deeds, Land Records office, Mapping, Real and Personal Property Appraisal, Billing and Collections.
-The features include a split database for re-valuation, property record cards, sketching, building images, tax billing including real, personal, business personal property, and motor vehicles.
+When deployed to its fullest extent, PAAS addresses all of the business functions of North Carolina County Tax Administrators, Assessors and Collectors, as well as those of Virginia County and City Commissioners of the Revenue and Treasurers.
+Functional areas incorporated in the integrated PAAS suite include: Deeds Registry, Land Records, Mapping Integration, Real Estate Appraisal (“CAMA”), Real and Personal/Business Personal Property Billing and Collections (including Motor Vehicles and DMV interface for Virginia).
+Also in Virginia, PAAS addresses Animal Licensing, Business Licenses, Meals, Lodging and Cigarette taxes, and State and Estimated Income Tax filing, along with a fully centralized collections/cashiering module.
+The features include a split database for re-valuation, property record cards, sketching, and building images.
 Comprehensive account and property maintenance is available in addition to revenue collection features such as garnishment, bankruptcy, mortgage lender payments, and multiple bill payment.

-There are also web browser extensions for inquiry which can be set up on the organization’s web site for public access with a secure copy of the data.
+There are also web browser extensions for inquiry which can be set up on the organization’s web site for public access to detailed real property information, including property records cards, and jurisdiction-wide query and data download capability.
+A secured/real-time web payment portal is also available, providing detailed billing and history information to the taxpayer.
 The system is modular such that portions may be run as applicable to municipal use or for counties which require only the Appraisal or the Billing and Collections side.
 Interfaces to third party financial, billing and collections systems are also in place as well as interfaces for outsourced bill printing.